lukerm/find-tune/readme.md

 and the speed up is very good.

 You can make this fully automated from boot by copying the lines of `prod/crontab` into your Pi's main `crontab` file.

+If you like this project, please hit the ⭐ button!